- Employment Law Guide

 - Contracts and subcontracts for work on or near Indian reservations

-- Contracts and subcontracts involving national security, if the head of the contracting agency determines both that the contract is essential to national security, and noncompliance with a particular requirement of the Executive Order or the regulations with respect to the process of awarding the contract is essential to national security
+- Contracts and subcontracts involving national security, if the head of the contracting agency determines both that the contract is essential to national security, and noncompliance with a particular requirement of E.O.
+11246 or the regulations with respect to the process of awarding the contract is essential to national security

-- Specific contracts or subcontracts, if the Deputy Assistant Secretary for the Office of Federal Contract Compliance Programs decides that special circumstances in the national interest require such an exemption
+- Specific contracts or subcontracts, if the Director for the Office of Federal Contract Compliance Programs decides that special circumstances in the national interest require such an exemption

 - Contractor facilities not related to contract performance, as determined by the OFCCP